-Community Character and Historic Resources Historic Preservation Continue to support local preservation advocates and the Bedford Road Historic District, including the retention of historic homes and buildings. ٧ 1 Work with the Landmarks Preservation Committee to compile an official list of historic homes, as a way to increase public knowledge and understanding about North Castle's historic assets. \checkmark 1 Work with Westchester County to implement improvements to the Elijah Miller House/Washington's Headquarters at its current location.
-1 1 Arts and Culture ■ Promote North Castle's arts and cultural opportunities through marketing, outreach and special events.
-V √ Municipal and School Facilities and Services Consider the replacement of the Parks Department and Highway Department garages with a combined facility behind Town Hall.
-1 Consider ways to continue to attract young families to the area, including providing a greater variety of housing types, to address declining enrollment in the local school districts. √
+Community Character and Historic Resources Historic Preservation Continue to support local preservation advocates and the Bedford Road Historic Distribution of historic homes and buildings. ct, $\checkmark$ √ Work with the Landmarks Preservation Committee to compile an official list of histo- homes, as a way to increase public knowledge and understanding about North Castle historic assets. ٧ Work with Westchester County to implement improvements to the Elijah Mill House/Washington's Headquarters at its current location. ler √ √ Arts and Culture • Promote North Castle's arts and cultural opportunities through marketing, outreach as special events. nd √ ٧ Municipal and School Facilities and Services Consider the replacement of the Parks Department and Highway Department garages with a combined facility. ith $\sqrt{}$ Consider ways to continue to attract young families to the area, including providing greater variety of housing types, to address declining enrollment in the local school districts.

-Hamlet Areas North White Plains Continue to enforce zoning violations in the R-2F zone, including illegal residential units. √ Consider amendments to the IND-A district to incorporate standards for landscaping and sidewalks, to improve conditions along Virginia Road and Lafayette Avenue. \checkmark Armonk Implement the planned parking expansion at the Hergenhan Recreation Center and pursue creation of additional public parking off Kent Place. √ 1
+Hamlet Areas North White Plains • Continue to enforce zoning violations in the R-2F zone, including illegal residential units. √ Consider amendments to the IND-A district to incorporate standards for landscaping and sidewalks, to improve conditions along Virginia Road and Lafayette Avenue. $\checkmark$ Armonk Implement the planned parking expansion at the Hergenhan Recreation Center and pursue creation of additional public parking off Kent Place.
+4 1

 Banksville Work with residents of Banksville and the Eastern District to coordinate litter cleanup and beautification along key roadways.
 Coordinate with the Town of Greenwich to ensure existing sidewalks in Banksville are well-maintained.
-1 1 Consider permitting gas stations in the CB-B district. √ Monitor development at the North Street shopping center and work with Greenwich to encourage location of a grocery store.
-V 1 Ensure that any future development at the Troy's Nursery site respects the environmental constraints and is consistent with the existing low-scale land-use pattern. √ Reach out to private owners of historic assets in the Eastern District to gauge interest in being designated as local landmarks. √ 1
+1 √ Consider permitting gas stations in the CB-B district. √ Monitor development at the North Street shopping center and work with Greenwich to encourage location of a grocery store.
+1 1 Ensure that any future development at the Troy's Nursery site respects the environmental constraints and is consistent with the existing low-scale land-use pattern. √ Reach out to private owners of historic assets in the Eastern District to gauge interest in being designated as local landmarks.
+1 √

-Mid-Term Actions Town Inter- Governmental/ Private Land Use and Zoning 1 Consider rezoning the commercial area along Route 22 in North White Plains, between Reservoir Road and Hillandale Avenue, to a new zone that better reflects the existing development pattern.
-This could include allowing multi-family residential, either in a mixed-use or all-residential context, up to three stories in height. √ Explore potential design guidelines for commercial uses in the hamlets.
-These could be applied to the CB-A zone, the CB-B zone, the CB zone and a potential new business zone in North White Plains. √ • rcial and Office Zoning Undertake a full analysis of office and commercial zones to streamline and clarify their regulation, potentially including consolidating zones with similar area/bulk provisions. √ Natural Resources Sustain ability • Undertake a comprehensive sustainability plan, working with Sustainable North Castle, including action measures such as: Revising zoning and subdivision regulations to include incentives/provisions for green buildings and infrastructure.
+Mid-Term Actions Town Inter- Governmental/ Private Land Use and Zoning Hamlet Zoning Explore potential design guidelines for commercial uses in the hamlets.
+These could be applied to the CB-A zone, the CB-B zone, the CB zone and a potential new business zone in North White Plains. √ Commercial and Office Zoning • Undertake a full analysis of office and commercial zones to streamline and clarify their regulation, potentially including consolidating zones with similar area/bulk provisions. √ Natural Resources Sustainability Undertake a comprehensive sustainability plan, working with Sustainable North Castle, including action measures such as: Revising zoning and subdivision regulations to include incentives/provisions for green buildings and infrastructure.
 Retrofitting municipal facilities to incorporate green building measures.
 Passing legislation to facilitate green residential projects.
 Exploring long-term environmental and financial benefits of LED street lighting.
 Providing regulations for residential lighting and revising commercial lighting standards to be in line with Dark Sky recommendations.
-Gradually replacing cars and trucks in the Town's fleet with energy-efficiency vehicles.
-Exploring ways to address the impacts of road sale and fertilizer on ground water. √ √
+Gradually replacing cars and trucks in the Town's fleet with energy-efficiency vehicles if feasible and economical.
+Exploring ways to address the impacts of road salt and fertilizer on ground water, without impacting public safety. √ √